U.S. Renewable Fuel Credits Hit Multi-Month Highs Amid Surging Demand and Feedstock Costs

 Credit: Brett Sayles/Pexels

-RIN prices for -based diesel (D4) and (D6) both rose as high as 79 cents each—the highest levels since January, according to traders.
+RIN prices for -based diesel (D4) and ethanol (D6) both rose as high as 79 cents each—the highest levels since January, according to traders.
 The U.S. Renewable Fuel Standard (RFS) requires fuel companies to blend a minimum volume of renewable fuels into the transportation fuel supply or purchase RINs as an alternative.
 This policy has been beneficial for biofuel producers, who rely on RIN prices to cover production costs, but it presents challenges for petroleum refiners whose profit margins have already been hit hard by weak demand and fuel oversupply.

 There was speculation that Trump's administration might reinstate broader small refinery exemptions to alleviate RIN obligations, as exemptions were more common during his first term.
 “There's uncertainty around whether Trump will reintroduce widespread small refinery exemptions,” said Alex Hodes, an energy analyst with StoneX.
 This uncertainty may be prompting some refiners to buy RINs now, hedging against potential shortfalls.